Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 7) Easier access to inheritance and property ownership.

-Currently, the processing time for green cards for parents is slightly faster than that of others because parents are considered immediate relatives.
+Currently, the processing time for green cards for parents is faster than that of other categories because parents are considered immediate relatives.
+Many of the interviews for parents are being waived at the moment; however, scheduling biometrics and the backlogs of the parents’ respective countries can affect the processing time of their green card.
 You can always check the status of your case’s processing time for your specific situation.

-The I-130 processing time for an immediate relatives of a U.S. citizen—such as a spouse, unmarried child under 21, or parent residing abroad— is 13.5 to 15 months.
-For those within the U.S., the processing duration currently ranges from 13.5 to 20.5 months.
-Other factors depend on which service center or field office is processing the application.
+The I-130 processing time for an immediate relatives of a U.S. citizen—such as a spouse, unmarried child under 21, or parent residing abroad— is 8-14 months.
+This depends on which service center or field office is processing the application.

 What if your parents are already in the United States?
 If that’s the case, your process would be to file an I-130 and an Adjustment of Status (I-485) at the same time.

-You will need to provide some documents when submitting the forms for your parents green card application including the Form I-485.
-Supporting documents include:
+You will need to provide some documents when submitting the forms for your parents’ green card application:

 If the case is approved, your parent will be informed and will need to go to a green card interview at the closest U.S. consulate or embassy in their home country.